psm-compute/psm-compute.github.io/docs/source/oar.rst

 Measure the CPU Usage per User
 ------------------------------

-This script calculates the total CPU core usage per user based on job information from the `oarstat` command.
-The output will list each user along with the total number of CPU cores they are using.
+This script runs `oarstat`, and then calculates the CPU cores per user.
+The output will list each user along with the total number of CPU cores they are using (Running and waiting).

 Create a Bash Script (for instance named `cpu_usage.sh`), and copy the following lines into the file: